 A complete clay pot of braised fish in Vu Dai usually has four layers: a ginger layer at the bottom, followed by amur fish, pork side meat, and lime juice with crushed galangal.
 All of them give the dish a unique flavorful taste.

+While the cuisines of Vietnam and Thailand have many differences, these two nations also share some dishes.
 Up to the mountainous areas in Vietnam, I am going to introduce to you a specialty of the Northwest region.
 It is called Trau Gac Bep Tay Bac, and its origin is actually Thailand.

 People came up with this dish when they need food to eat for a long time during the monsoon season or spend days in the forest.
 The English name already gives you a hint of how the locals make this dish.